edwinsteele/wordspeak.org/stories/about.md

 Behind the keyboard
 ===================

-I live in Sydney, Australia, and am happily married with two children.
+I live in Sydney, Australia, and am happily married with three children.
 I'm a follower of Jesus and am a part of [ImagineNations Church](https://inchurch.com.au) in western Sydney.
 My day job is in IT Operations but I also love writing software in Python in my spare time.

 On the desktop
 ==============